CrutoiAlexandru/FSEGA_schedule/README.md

 The code is very raw, it uses perdeterminated dictionaries and alot of conditions in order to work.
 The dictionaries and conditions are based on a schedule given by FSEGA.

-I will probably change it in the future and make mor readable.
+I will probably change it in the future and make more readable.